 We also recommend trying the famous limoncello while you’re here.

 Marina Piccola is a great spot to relax while taking in the Gulf of Naples views.
 Check out private beach clubs like Marameo, and Da Salvatore.

-Other attractions include the Vallone dei Mulini, Basilica di Sant’Antonino, Baths of Queen Giovanna, and the Piazza Tasso.
+Other attractions in Sorrento include the Vallone dei Mulini, Basilica di Sant’Antonino, Baths of Queen Giovanna, and the Piazza Tasso.

 Event-wise, you can check out local traditional festivals, as well as the Sorrento Opera Festival and Ravello Festival.

 Average temperatures and precipitation: highs of 18C and lows of 7C; 12– days of precipitation

 With its beautiful hiking trails (Oberburghorn, Loucherhorn, Hardergrat), Interlaken is the perfect outdoor summer location (it’s also pretty awesome in winter).

 So perfect, it has its own Touristik-Museum (Museum of Tourism)!

 Start off by checking out the Harder Kulm viewpoint, especially the Panorama Restaurant for beautiful views of the Harder Alpine Wildlife Park and the Aare river.